285sopes2usac/USAX/docs/coverage.md

 ## Typical case

-By following the steps below, you'll measure Tilck's cumulative test coverage for the unit tests, for the kernel self-tests and the system tests as well.
+By following the steps below, you'll measure usax's cumulative test coverage for the unit tests, for the kernel self-tests and the system tests as well.
 That's what is needed most of the time.
 For the full coverage, the interactive tests need to be run as well.
 They have more prerequisites (see above) and